sisso/rust-space/rust/readme.md

+# Specs

+Specs has a very confuse way to produce output.
+Looks like in Idea mostly of println in system are never output.

 # TODO

 - add wait time globaly per action
 - fix multiples actions per tick
 - switch movements to curves instead interact every frame

 ## Configuration files